 Descending the incline from Oatman, you will soon come upon the area called Golden Shores, after having driven Route 66 for about 20 miles.
 Actually, Golden Shores, not born of the Mother Road, is part of the city of Topock, but, the name refers to a development near the Colorado River north of Topock.

-An attractive area to retirees, Golden Shores is also visited by numerous others due its mild climate during the winter, its proximity to Lake Havasu, and the nearby gambling mecca of Laughlin, Nevada.
+An attractive area to retirees, Golden Shores is also visited by numerous others due to its mild climate during the winter, its proximity to Lake Havasu, and the nearby gambling mecca of Laughlin, Nevada.
 Here, there are numerous outdoor activities including the Lake Havasu Wildlife Refuge on the west side of the community by the Colorado River, which is home to over 200 different species of birds.
 Boats can be launched from the Golden Shores Marina, fishing is ideal at the Topock Marsh, and those preferring the off-road paths thru the desert will find many opportunities to traverse the rugged terrain.

 Beyond Golden Shores, just about five miles to the south is the end of Arizona’s ribbon of the Mother Road at Topock, through which Route 66 travels.
 Sitting at an elevation of 505 feet right at the eastern edge of the Colorado River, the settlement got its start when the Atlantic and Pacific Railroad built a wooden bridge across the river in 1883.
 Comprised of a railroad station and steamboat landing, it was first called Mellen for Captain John Alexander “Jack” Mellon, who was a Colorado River steamboat captain owner of the Colorado Steam Navigation Company, though it was misspelled as “Mellen.”

 Just a few years later, in 1890, the wood railroad bridge was replaced by the Red Rock Bridge, at a cost of almost a half-million dollars.
 This bridge, built by the Atchison, Topeka & Santa Fe Railway was a cantilevered truss bridge.
 At about this time, the settlement’s name was changed to Topock, a term thought to have come from the Mohave Indian word for “water crossing” or “bridge.”